andymckay/blog/_posts/2023-07-31-west-coast-trail.md

 We heard there were 4 evacuations from Thrashers and 2 from Walbran - damaged ankles, damaged wrists, and hypothermia.

+**Note:** last year the exact same watch recorded 13.35km for this exact same part of the trail.
+I'm not sure where the extra 5km or so came from 🤷‍♂

 ### Day two: Camper Bay to Walbran

 *12.35km in 7h 47m*